KevinAst/feature-u/docs/article/V1/articleV1.md

 2. **[Feature Collaboration]**: _provide a mechanism by which our features can interact with one another_

+As it turns out, _everything else is a byproduct of these two artifacts_.
 Let's take a closer look at each of these items.

 <!--- ?
 OLD WORDS